PoCInnovation/Pool2023/Software/README.md

 External speakers will also come to bring their experience in the field and explain the main axes of software development in a company.
 They will also give you important tips.

-## :open_book: Day 1 - Langage Initiation
+## :open_book: Day 1 - Language Initiation

-You will choose a langage: Typescript or Golang and learn the basics of it by creating an interactive application in your terminal.
+You will choose a language: Typescript or Golang and learn the basics of it by creating an interactive application in your terminal.

-This choice will organise your week.
-You will learn something new in the choosen langage each of the following days.
+This choice will organize your week.
+You will learn something new in the chosen language each of the following days.

 - [Typescript](./day01/Typescript/)
 - [Golang](./day01/Golang/)